Appease/SetCleanDir/README.md

 ####What parameters are available?
 #####Path
-a string[] representing the path(s) of one or more directories to clean
+A string[] representing the path(s) of one or more directories to clean.
 ```PowerShell
 [string[]]
 [ValidateCount( 1, [Int]::MaxValue)]